wormple12/template-webpack-firebase-mui/README.md

 ### Template Development Pipeline

-- Integrate with Firestore (primarily with the purpose of testing if it works)
-    - Set up security rules.

-- Test with Jest/Cypress.
+- Test with Jest/Cypress OR Jest/Puppeteer?

 - Find optimal method to split into several versions of web design; (1) PC/Tablet and (2) Mobile.
     - Material UI?